facebook/chef-cookbooks/README.md

    Chef run, those crons go away.

-   Alternatively, consider a sysctl set by the "site" cookbook, then overwritten but a later cookbook.
-When they remove that code, the entry in the hash is now that set by the "site" cookbook.
-Automatically it falls back to the next-most-specific value
+   Alternatively, consider a sysctl set by the "site" cookbook, then overwritten by a later cookbook.
+When that code is removed, the entry in the hash falls back to being set again by the next-most-specific value (i.e. the "site" cookbook in this case).

 ## Runlists